jpope8/skin-image-analysis/notebooks/ToneClassifier/readme.md

 # 2) Neural Network taking original ISIC images and classifying light or dark skin tone

 ## TestTrainSplit.py
-- Very simple bit of code that does the Test Train Split of the ISIC images
+- Very simple bit of code that does the Test Train Split of the ISIC images and saves them as separate csv files
+- Can be altered to fix a random state or vary ratio of test to train.
+- Currently doesn't allow for validation outside of the neural network.

 ## ClassWeight.py
+- Works out the class imbalance in case you want to use this in your code.

-## CNNTrialDataset.py
+## CNNTrialDataset.py (make sure this is the right one)
+- Data preparation

-## CNNTrial.py
+## CNNTrial.py (make sure this is the right one)

 # 3) Neural Network taking ITA arrays of ISIC images and classifying light or dark skin tone